Anjaniputra15/algothon-quant-/AUTOCOMMITTER.md

-Bananas are berries, but strawberries are not.
+Avocados are toxic to birds.